 Contractors Liability offers comprehensive coverage packages for floorers nationwide because we want you to feel confident in the revolutionary services that you provide.

-Flooring General Liability Rates for $1 Million/$2 Million Policy
+This table displays typical rates and coverage for Flooring General Liability for $1 Million/$2 Million Policy.

 Annual premium above includes unlimited certificates of insurance.